 Put simply, omnichannel fulfillment is a strategy where businesses use multiple selling channels to fulfill and distribute customer orders, regardless of which channel the customer placed an order through.
-Check out this infographic for a nice visual representation.

 This is the critical difference between a multi-channel fulfillment strategy and an omnichannel approach.
 In the former, selling channels are siloed and inventory only used to serve customers in the channel it’s assigned to.
 Whereas in omnichannel, channels and inventory are integrated to streamline the fulfillment and delivery process.

 This means that in multi-channel retail, an online customer would have to wait for their order to be dispatched from the warehouse for home delivery, which could take anywhere from 2-7 days.

 By contrast, an omnichannel system could identify a store location carrying the necessary inventory that’s in close proximity to the customer.
 If the store fulfills and ships the order instead of the warehouse, this will knock days off the delivery time.
 Alternatively, they could give the customer a BOPIS (buy Online, Pick-Up In-Store) option, which shortens the turnaround even further for near-instant gratification.

 As demonstrated above, omnichannel avoids a strictly linear fulfillment process that sees product flow only in one direction i.e. warehouse – store location – end customer.
 Instead, it allows for the much nimbler management of orders and inventory, such as: